 \subsection{Implementation Results}

 We implement our decoder architecture in Verilog for an $(8,4)$ Gabidulin code over $\mathbb{F}_{2^8}$ and a $(16, 8)$ one over $\mathbb{F}_{2^{16}}$, which can correct errors of rank up to two and four, respectively.
 We also implement our decoder architecture for their corresponding KK codes, which can correct $\epsilon$ errors, $\mu$ erasures, and $\delta$ deviations as long as $2\epsilon + \mu + \delta$ is no more than five or nine, respectively.
-Our designs are synthesized using Cadence RTL Compiler~7.1 and MOSIS SCMOS TSMC \SI{0.18}{\um} standard cell library~\cite{Stine05}.
-The synthesis results are given in Tables~\ref{tab:syn8} and \ref{tab:syn16}.
-The total area in Tables~\ref{tab:syn8} and \ref{tab:syn16} include both cell area and estimated net area, and the total power in Tables~\ref{tab:syn8} and \ref{tab:syn16} includes both leakage and estimated dynamic power.
-All estimation are made by the synthesis tool.
-To provide a reference for comparison, the gate count of our $(8,4)$ KK decoder is only 63\% to that of the $(255, 239)$ RS decoder over the same field $\mathbb{F}_{2^8}$ in~\cite{Lee03}, which is 115,500.
+Our designs are synthesized using Cadence RTL Compiler~9.1 and FreePDK \SI{45}{\nm} standard cell library~\cite{Stine07}.
+The synthesis results are given in Table~\ref{tab:syn8}.
+In these tables, the total area includes both cell area and estimated net area, the gate counts are in equivalent numbers of 2-input NAND gates, and the total power includes both leakage and estimated dynamic power.
+All estimations are made by the synthesis tool.
+The throughput is computed as $(n \times m \times R)/(\text{Latency}_\text{Bottleneck}\times \text{CPD})$.

+To provide a reference for comparison, the gate count of our $(8,4)$ KK decoder is only 62\% to that of the $(255, 239)$ RS decoder over the same field $\mathbb{F}_{2^8}$ in~\cite{Lee03}, which is 115,500.
 So for Gabidulin and KK codes over small fields, which have limited error-correcting capabilities, their hardware implementations are feasible.
-The area and power of decoder architectures in Tables~\ref{tab:syn8} and \ref{tab:syn16} appear affordable except for applications with very stringent area and power requirements.
+The area and power of decoder architectures in Table~\ref{tab:syn8} appear affordable except for applications with very stringent area and power requirements.